Shriram-Raja/shriram-raja.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year Ph.D. student in the Department of Computer Science at Boston University working with <a target="_blank" rel="noopener noreferrer" href="https://www.cs.bu.edu/fac/richwest/index2.html">Dr. Richard West</a>.
+I am a second year Ph.D. student in the Department of Computer Science at Boston University working with <a target="_blank" rel="noopener noreferrer" href="https://www.cs.bu.edu/fac/richwest/index2.html">Dr. Richard West</a>.
 I received my Master's in Computer Engineering in 2023 from Virginia Tech where I was advised by <a target="_blank" rel="noopener noreferrer" href="https://www.faculty.ece.vt.edu/zeng/">Dr. Haibo Zeng</a>.
 I completed my Bachelor's degree in Electrical and Electronics Engineering at PSG College of Technology, India in 2021.

 My research focuses on different aspects of Real-Time Operating System design for multicore systems.
 My specific interests include, but are not limited to:
 - Scheduling
 - Synchronization
 - Resource Management

-Feel free to reach out to me in case you are interested in my research, real-time systems, or pursuing graduate school.
-Email is the quickest way to reach me.
+Feel free to reach out to me in case you are interested in my research, real-time systems, or pursuing graduate school. <a href="mailto:shriramr@bu.edu">Email</a> is the quickest way to reach me.

 <br/>